Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ngăn nguy cơ thiếu giao thông kết nối sân bay Long Thành: Tăng tốc triển khai quy hoạch- Ảnh 1.

-Planning map of traffic system connecting Long Thanh International Airport.
+Planning map of traffic system connecting Long Thanh international airport.

-Long Thanh Airport is currently facing a similar situation, with the only connection to the center of Ho Chi Minh City currently being the Ho Chi Minh City - Long Thanh Expressway.
-Early investment and acceleration of projects with this airport are urgent," a transport official (who requested anonymity) shared his concerns about the connection problem with Long Thanh Airport.
+Long Thanh Airport is currently facing a similar situation, with the only connection to the center of Ho Chi Minh City being the Ho Chi Minh City - Long Thanh Expressway.
+It is urgent to invest early and speed up the progress of projects with this airport," a Transport official (who asked to remain anonymous) shared his concerns about the connection problem with Long Thanh Airport.

 However, the progress of these projects is slow compared to the completion plan of Long Thanh airport.
-There needs to be policies to speed up the progress of these projects, synchronized with the airport when it is put into operation," said Dr. Tran Du Lich.
+There needs to be policies to speed up the progress of these projects, synchronized with the airport when it is put into operation," Dr. Tran Du Lich.

-The first route, from Long Thanh airport, follows Bien Hoa - Vung Tau expressway, Ho Chi Minh City - Long Thanh expressway, Ring Road 2, radial axes or main urban axes of Ho Chi Minh City (less interruptions, different level crossings).
+The first route, from Long Thanh airport, follows Bien Hoa - Vung Tau expressway, Ho Chi Minh City - Long Thanh expressway, Ring Road 2, radial axes or main urban axes of Ho Chi Minh City (less interruptions, different level intersections).

-Route 3: DT25C (QL20B) → Ben Luc - Long Thanh expressway → Dynamic axis road (QL50B).
+Route 3: DT25C (QL20B) → Ben Luc - Long Thanh Expressway → Dynamic Axis Road (QL50B).

-Route 4: DT25C (QL20B) → Ring Road 3 → radial axes & level-divided road system.
+Route 4: DT25C (QL20B) → Ring Road 3 → radial axes & level-differing road system.

 Line 6: High-speed railway to Thu Thiem station, transfer by urban railway to the city center.